If you find the idea of building your own online clothing store a little daunting, you really shouldn’t!

 Both Wix and Bigcommerce also support a wide range of payment options for you to choose from.
 Setting this up is a simple few clicks away.

-If you get stuck setting up a payment processor, most website builders have impressive support centers or forums where you can find all the information you need.
+If you get stuck setting up a payment processor, most online store builders have impressive support centers or forums where you can find all the information you need.

 We recommend running a test order when setting up payments.
 This allows you to get a feel for how your customers will progress through the checkout stage so that you can make any changes and improvements.